 We are proud to say that our pupils are determined and driven, and they each display high levels of engagement and commitment to their projects – both during lessons and their independent study periods.

-The UK’s thriving creative industries are becoming an increasingly important sector of the UK economy.
-The value of the creative industries to the UK is up from £94.8 billion in 2016, to £101.5 billion!
-Whether you want to pursue a career in the creative industries or complement your other subjects, A-level Art and Design has a lot to offer.
+The UK’s thriving creative industries are a hugely important sector of the UK economy.
+Whether you want to pursue a career in the creative industries or complement your other subjects, A Level Art and Design has a lot to offer.

 Component One – Personal Investigation